ycanardeau/ResXGenerator/README.md

 Use cases: https://github.com/VocaDB/ResXFileCodeGenerator/issues/2.

-Since version 2.0.0, VocaDB.ResXFileCodeGenerator generates internal classes by default.
+Since version 2.0.0, ResXGenerator generates internal classes by default.
 You can change this behavior by setting `PublicClass` to `true`.

 ```xml
 <ItemGroup>